The U.S. Department of Defense (DoD), like many federal government agencies, has a complicated answer to securing...

 Unisys, a systems integrator, set out to build a strategy for the DoD and other government agencies to secure and isolate multiple sets of data on the same network, making each set accessible only to its designated user group.
-The company's answer is
+The company's answer is Unisys Stealth Solution, a combination of VPN, encryption and data-parsing technology that creates virtual network segments.
+Stealth not only encrypts data but mangles it and makes it unrecognizable as it travels the network.

 "We were looking for ways to get that type of isolation but using shared networks," said Scott Sanchez, Unisys' security portfolio director.
 "Think of this as a VLAN-type technology that can spread over facilities, countries or continents."